faenrandir/a_careful_examination/documents/book_of_mormon/chiasmus/links.md

 Along with numerous re-publications in London after 1825 until 1829, the book would be [republished in New York in 1833](https://ia802303.us.archive.org/15/items/compendiousin00horn/compendiousin00horn.pdf) suggesting the book was popular in the U.S. as well as abroad.

+1827  ...
+The body of the volume is constituted by 459 pages of fairly large typescript text framed with liberal margins.
+The author himself introduces the work as "The little Manual"

 ### Grammar books teaching similar principles

 * [1786.
 John Holmes.
 A System of Rhetoric and the Art of Rhetoric made easy](https://books.google.com/books?id=OXtaAAAAcAAJ&pg=PR8&dq=%22epanodos%22&hl=en&sa=X&ved=0ahUKEwiZppn6uuniAhVSHqwKHYgHBiAQ6AEIPzAE#v=onepage&q=%22epanodos%22&f=false) ([pdf excerpts](https://faenrandir.github.io/a_careful_examination/documents/book_of_mormon/chiasmus/1786_a_system_of_rhetoric_and_the_art_of_rhetoric_made_easy_holmes.pdf))